tomasvotava/fastapi-sso/docs/how-to-guides.md

 ## Request additional scopes

+!!! info "Added in `0.4.0`"

-Since `0.4.0` you may specify `scope` when initializing the SSO class.
+You may specify `scope` when initializing the SSO class.
 This is useful when you need to request additional scopes from the user.
 The access token returned after verification will contain all the scopes and you may use it to access the user's data.